digshake/CSJavaWUSTL/_sources/Module2-Choice-and-Iteration/studio.rst

 **(Get this part working before proceeding: See the examples values and corresponding sample output below.
 It should look somewhat like this, but since you’re using random values the results may not be identical.)**

+10. Conceptual checkpoint 2: Do you need an else statement whenever you write an if statement?

+11. Choose a new group member to type.

-8. Compute an estimate of the “ruin rate” (percentage of simulations resulting in ruin) and print it after all the rounds of simulation.
+12. Compute an estimate of the “ruin rate” (percentage of simulations resulting in ruin) and print it after all the rounds of simulation.

-9. Finally, calculate and print the “expected ruin rate” in your program using the following formula:
+13. Finally, calculate and print the “expected ruin rate” in your program using the following formula:

 .. image:: MathChart.png